For information about any of our programs, application, or any of our other student services please contact us:

 MTI’s sophisticated labs and virtual modules enable students to learn the most current installation, troubleshooting and repair skills available.
 Network security is infused into every aspect of the curriculum, ensuring that graduates are well prepared to work in many employment sectors where data security is needed.

 According to the Bureau of Labor Statistics, “The growing use of sophisticated computer networks and Internet and intranet sites and the need for faster, more efficient networking products will result in a higher than average job growth in this area.”

 Students who complete a one-year diploma may also complete the online Office Technology Specialist program and receive an AAS degree as a Computer Support Specialist.
 Computer Support Specialists install, modify and make minor repairs to microcomputer hardware and software systems, as well as provide technical assistance and training to system users.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2017, 8 of the 9 graduates responded to the survey.
-Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).
+In 2018, 17 of the 17 graduates responded to the survey.
+Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).